int08h/blog/content/post/to-catch-a-lying-timeserver.md

 Roughtime signs responses using the [Ed25519](https://ed25519.cr.yp.to/) public-key signature system.
 Ed25519 signatures are quite fast: [eBATS](https://bench.cr.yp.to/results-sign.html) shows an Intel Skylake CPU completes an Ed25519 signature in about ~49,000 cycles.
 Assuming a 3.0 GHz clock speed that's ~61,225 signatures per second on a single core.
+They are also compact: each Ed25519 signature is 64 bytes.

-To scale the signing workload, Roughtime uses a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) to sign a **batch** of client requests with a single signature operation.
+To scale the signing workload, Roughtime uses a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) to sign a **batch** of client requests with a single signature operation (the root of the tree is signed).
 With a batch size of 64 a single 3.0 GHz Skylake core can sign **3.9 million** requests per second.

 What about the non-signature processing and overhead needed to create responses?
-Reply payloads need to be built and those packets sent to clients after all.
 Roughtime is designed in a way that enables almost all of the non-signature processing to be re-used for all replies of a single batch; ergo "compute once, reply many times".